How to Start an HVAC Business in 2026: The Complete Guide

 • Start shopping for insurance

-Months 2–3: Setup
+Months 2 to 3: Setup

 • Finalize insurance policies

-• Buy or prepare your service vehicle
+• Buy or prep your service vehicle

-• Stock your initial tool and parts inventory
+• Stock initial tools and parts inventory

-• Set up your scheduling and invoicing system
+• Set up scheduling and invoicing

 • Create your Google Business Profile

-Months 3–4: Launch
+Months 3 to 4: Launch

 • Start telling your network